DagimAsnake/DagimAsnake/README.md

 ### About me

-- 🌱 I am learning **Electrical and Computer Engineering** at Addis Ababa Science and Technology University.
+- 🌱 I graduated in **Electrical and Computer Engineering** from Addis Ababa Science and Technology University.
 - 🌱 I am a self taught **Full Stack Developer**.
 - 🎯 I plan to make an impact in my community in the future.
 - 💯️ I am a passionately curious kind of person.